-This No Bake Raspberry Cheesecake is made with just SIX ingredients and perfect for summer!
+This No Bake Raspberry Cheesecake is made with just eight ingredients and perfect for summer!
 Uses fresh or frozen raspberries and includes full step by step recipe video.

 Table of Contents

-- Why we love this No Bake Raspberry Cheesecake:
+- Why we love this no bake cheesecake:

-- Can you substitute frozen raspberries for fresh?
+- Can I use frozen raspberries instead of fresh?

 - No Bake Raspberry Cheesecake Recipe

-So you probably know how much I love a good No Bake Cheesecake — especially when the recipe calls for only SIX ingredients like this No Bake Raspberry Cheesecake.
+So you probably know how much I love a good No Bake Cheesecake — especially when the recipe calls for only a few ingredients like this No Bake Raspberry Cheesecake.

 Let me tell you!